rjasper/ruby-interval_set/README.md

-# RangeSet
+# IntervalSet

-RangeSet implements a set of sorted non-overlapping ranges.
+IntervalSet implements a set of sorted non-overlapping ranges.
 A range's start is always interpreted as inclusive while the end is exclusive.

 ## Installation